geotools/geotools/docs/user/library/render/gtrenderer.rst

   draw.paint(g2d, outputArea, map.getLayerBounds() );

 If you have completed the Quickstart, this is the approach used by the JMapPane class we use in a lot of our tutorials.

 The important part of the above example is that GTRenderer works on the Java2D class **Graphics2D**.
-You can find many implementations of Graphics2D allowing GeoTools to work with a range of graphics systems beyond simply the screen.
+You can find many implementations of Graphics2D allowing GeoTools to work with a range of graphics systems beyond the screen.

 Swing
 ^^^^^